 - Decorate holiday cookies using cookie cutters, frosting, sprinkles, or other small pieces of candy.
 Be sure to have your child help with baking preparation too for extra strengthening and skill development while stirring, scooping, and rolling out the dough!

 - Similar to baking cookies, you can use play dough to work on many of the same fine motor skills.
-Use plastic play utensils and scissors to cut play dough apart, roll out large pieces using a rolling pin or the palm of the hand, and use fingers to roll small pieces of play dough into balls.
-Use play dough stamps and other molds to create your favorite holiday or winter symbols.
-For creations that you and your child are really proud of, bake them in the oven for a few minutes to harden the dough and preserve the shape.
+Use plastic play utensils and scissors to cut playdough apart, roll out large pieces using a rolling pin or the palm of your hand, and use fingers to roll small pieces of play dough into balls.
+Use playdough stamps and other molds to create your favorite holiday symbols.
+For creations that you and your child are especially proud of, bake them in the oven for a few minutes to harden the dough and preserve the shape.
 Then they go on display or even on your tree!

 - Make a holiday count-down chain.
 Cut out strips of construction paper and secure them into loops that link together.
 Make this a fun family activity by hanging the chain in a common area of your home and removing one link daily as the holiday approaches!